Xrvitd/Xrvitd/README.md

 ### Hi there 👋

-I am joining The University of Hong Kong as a Ph.D. student supervised by Prof. Wenping Wang and Prof. Taku Komura.
+I am joining The University of Hong Kong as a Ph.D. student in the Department of Computer Science.
 My research interests are computer graphics, 3D vision, geometry processing and geometric learning.

 <!--
 **Xrvitd/Xrvitd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.